davidshares/bitcoinprotocol.org/bitcoin-cash-faq.md

 # Bitcoin Cash FAQ page
 https://bitcoinprotocol.org/bitcoin-cash-faq

 Contribute to the Bitcoin Cash FAQ page.
-To make changes to any Bitcoin Cash (BCH) FAQs or to submit new FAQs, [submit a new issue](https://github.com/davidshares/bitcoinprotocol.org/issues).
+To request changes to any Bitcoin Cash (BCH) FAQs or to submit new FAQs, [submit a new issue](https://github.com/davidshares/bitcoinprotocol.org/issues).
 The formatting is simple, just add your new FAQ in question and answer format, like this:

 > *What is Bitcoin Cash (BCH)?*